HOT! FREE E-mail: Yourname@ProPilots.net Sign-up | Check E-mail

 To find specific words or phrases in large single-page documents, you can use your browser's search function:

-The search function in these browsers can also be called by hitting Ctrl-F on the keyboard (pc users).
+The search function in these browsers is easiest accessible by hitting Ctrl-F on the keyboard (PC users), or Command-F on the Mac.

 Printing and saving documents

-Frames are used on many web-sites for easy navigation.
+Frames are used on some web sites for easy navigation.
 If you'd like to print or save a document that's on a page that uses frames, first make sure that particular part of the screen is 'focused'.
-You can focus by clicking once in a neutral part of the document you want to print out or save.
-This way you'll let the computer know which frame you want to print out or save to disk.
-You can then proceed with the normal procedure for printing or saving documents.
+You can focus by clicking once in a neutral (not a link) part of the document you want to print or save to disk.
+You can then proceed as normal for printing or saving documents.

 Browser type

-Make sure you have a modern browser that supports tables, frames and JavaScript.
-We recommend Microsoft's Internet Explorer version 4.0 and up, Firefox version 1.5 and up, Opera version 8.0 and up, or Netscape's Navigator version 4.0 and up.
+Make sure you have a modern browser that supports the latest web technologies.
+We recommend the latest versions of Mozilla Firefox, Chrome, Safari, Opera or Microsoft's Edge.
 If you want to know more about these browsers or if you'd like to download one of them, you'll find the links towards them in the list below:

 Browser settings

 First of all make sure your browser is set to check for changes in webpages every time you start your browser, or every time you visit a page.
-Otherwise you could be loading obsolete pages and images every time you revisit a page.
+Otherwise you could be loading obsolete, locally stored, versions of pages and images every time you revisit a page.
 These settings can be checked and changed in the browser's options/preferences menu.
-Browsers are normally set to one of these two options by default, so if you haven't messed around in your browser settings you probably don't have to change anything.

 JavaScript

-Your browser needs to support JavaScript in order to make optimum use of many web sites.
-The above mentioned browsers do so.
-Make sure that JavaScript is switched on.
-To enable JavaScript check your options/preferences menu.
-By default JavaScript is enabled.
+Your browser needs to support JavaScript in order to make optimum use of most modern web sites.
+The above mentioned browsers do so and JavaScript is normally enabled by default.
+If it's not, for any reason, check your options/preferences menu to enable it.

 Cookies

-Whenever your browser cannot handle a certain file type by itself, it will ask you what to do with it.
+Whenever your browser cannot handle a certain file type by itself, it will normally ask you what to do with it.
 You'll be presented the options to save the file to disk, or to open it.
 In case you decide to open it right away, you'll need a suitable piece of software that can handle the specific file-format.
-In case of the frequently encountered PDF and TIFF file-formats you'll need a so called 'viewer'.
+In case of the frequently encountered PDF and TIFF file-formats you'll need specialized viewer software.
 Some viewers act as a browser-'plugin' and will open their assigned file type(s) automatically in the browser's window.
 Other viewers will open their own separate window for viewing.
 In case you decide to save the file for later use, just be sure you'll be able to find it later on.
 You could, for instance, put the file on your system's desktop so you don't have to remember where you've put it.
 From there you can view, change, move, or trash it.
 There are many good viewers around nowadays.
-One that is widely used and will open almost any file is the freeware application 'Irfanview' for computers running the Windows operating system.
+One that is widely used and will open almost any file is the freeware application 'Irfanview (www.irfanview.com)' for computers running the Windows operating system.
 Check out www.tucows.com or www.download.com to find a viewer of your choice and operating system.
-For downloading the Adobe Acrobat PDF viewer click here.
+Our recommendation for PDF software goes to the Foxit PDF reader, freely downloadable at www.foxitsoftware.com/pdf/reader/.
+Alternatively the Adobe Acrobat PDF viewer is a good choice for modern computers although it is generally slower and a much larger dowload.
+It can be found at the following URL: www.adobe.com/prodindex/acrobat/readstep.html.
+GNU/Linux users should consider Evince for this purpose, which can be found in most repositories.

 Clock settings